RawiriHohepa/akahu-transfer/README.md

 A small script to transfer money between bank accounts using Akahu

 ## .env file setup
-1. Create an Akahu account
+1. Create an [Akahu](https://www.akahu.nz/) account and setup connections to the desired bank accounts
 2. Create a [personal app](https://developers.akahu.nz/docs/personal-apps)
-3. Create `.env` file in root directory
+3. Create `.env` file
-4. Add `USER_TOKEN` and `APP_TOKEN` keys with values from your personal app
+4. Add `USER_TOKEN` and `APP_TOKEN` keys using your personal app credentials

 ## Setup and use
 1. `npm install`